acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 4. Paste the created array from your clipboard into the space where the items are listed using <kbd>Ctrl</kbd> + <kbd>V</kbd>.
 The array is created with brackets.

 Examples:
 - For a new box:
   `[_box, ["item1", "item2", "itemN"]] call ace_arsenal_fnc_initBox`
 - For an existing box:
   `[_box, ["item1", "item2", "itemN"]] call ace_arsenal_fnc_addVirtualItems`

 ## 3. Config entries

+### 3.1 Special config entries

+ACE Arsenal uses 2 existing config entries to sort and display items.

+- `baseWeapon`: Class name that is used to display an item in the arsenal.
+This property can be applied to any weapon or weapon attachment in `CfgWeapons`.
+- `ACE_isUnique`: Classes in `CfgMagazines` with this property set to `1` will be treated and shown by the Arsenal as Misc.
+Items.
+Used for items with attached data that needs to be kept track of, such as Notepads or Spare Barrels.

+### 3.2 New config entries

 ACE Arsenal has 2 new config entries for items: